SavageGarrett/See3D-Azure/info.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Running the Server on Your Machine
+## Running the Server on See3D Server
 You must first install npm and node.js on your terminal.
 You can do this by visiting https://nodejs.org/en/.

 Once you have installed these and cloned the git repository, you will have to create a .env file at the root directory of the repository, which defines the ports the code base runs on.
 Change NODE_ENV variable to production, if you would like to use the secure ports.
 (Requires cert files present at directory set in bin/www)